Code-Institute-Submissions/clicksnap/README.md

 - Header
   - Company name and Logo – this allows visitors to always be able to view the company information, clicking this will always send users back to the homepage.

-  - Navigation Bar – allows visitors to view a menu of the website’s sections, clicking a specific tab takes you directly to that feature.
+  - Navigation Bar – allows visitors to view a menu of the website’s sections (Home, Gallery, Workshops and Contact), by clicking a tab this will take the user directly to that feature.

 - Homepage
   - Introduction – allows visitors to see information about the company and what they’re about.